Saul Goodman: Background

 While working in the HHM mail room, Jimmy befriended Kim Wexler, an HHM employee attending the University of New Mexico School of Law.
 Over time, their friendship turned romantic.
 Inspired by her success and Chuck's career, Jimmy resumed his education, completing his undergraduate degree and then a J.D. from the (fictional) University of American Samoa's correspondence law school.
 He passed the bar exam hoping to be hired at HHM, but Chuck secretly compelled senior partner Howard Hamlin to deny Jimmy the opportunity.
 Jimmy then began a solo practice as a lawyer, basing his office in the utility room of a Vietnamese nail salon at a strip mall.
 During this period, he took whatever cases he could get, including low-paying public defender work.

 Some years later, near the time of Chuck's divorce with Rebecca, Chuck developed a psychosomatic aversion to electricity and became semi-reclusive.
 Jimmy cared for Chuck, bringing him groceries and running his errands.
-However, Jimmy still struggled with finances, and at the start of the show drove a signature Suzuki Esteem with mismatched doors, a visual pun reflecting Jimmy's poor self-esteem.
+However, Jimmy still struggled with finances, and drove a signature Suzuki Esteem with mismatched doors (a visual pun reflecting Jimmy's poor self-esteem).
 While arriving at and departing from court, Jimmy frequently butted heads with Mike Ehrmantraut, a former Philadelphia police officer who at that time worked as the courthouse parking lot attendant.
+On one day of doing errands for Chuck, the older brother attempted to let Jimmy confide in him about his unsatisfying public defender work and tell him it's never too late to change his path, but Jimmy assumes he's looking down on him like usual and rebukes this; Chuck responds "We always end up having the same conversations."
+(Note: As shown in a flashback in the Better Call Saul episode "Saul Gone".)